kyleoliveiro/scarab-carapace/README.md

 Module class names consist of a `root`, and optionally: `variant`, `modifier`, `breakpoint` and `state`.

-In Caparace, configuration for a module typically looks like this:
+In Carapace, configuration for a module typically looks like this:
 ```scss
 @include set-default( modules, 'opacity', (
   root        : 'o',                  // String which defines the module's `root`